DarkstarProject/darkstar/README.md

 Use 4 spaces per tab - this will be enforced in pull requests.

 Please *test your code* before committing changes/submitting a pull request.
+You break it you fix it!

 Wiki
 ========